 After the massage is finished, your therapist will leave the room again allowing you to take your time coming back from a state of deep relaxation before dressing.
 Once dressed, they may make suggestions about exercise, stretching, posture and even some basic diet and lifestyle changes that can help keep you pain free for longer.

 A remedial massage is like a tune up for your body

 It’s a sad fact that there is still a pervasive attitude amongst many Australians that remedial massage is a feel-good indulgence, or is only necessary when you’re in pain.
 Don’t wait until you’re hurting before booking your remedial massage.
 Think of it as similar to putting your car in for a regular service in order to prevent expensive problems occurring down the track.
 Prevention really is the best cure.

-As for remedial massage being an indulgence, here are 10 good reasons why regular remedial massage should be an essential part of your healthy lifestyle:
+10 good reasons why regular remedial massage should be an essential part of your healthy lifestyle: